 Partially In-ground: 5 Endless Pools Ideas for Your Home

-The Original Endless Pool® gives you tremendous installation flexibility.
+The Endless Pools® Original model gives you tremendous installation flexibility.
 The modular, steel-panel structure functions as a freestanding or a fully inground swimming pool.
-You can also install an Endless Pool partially in-ground, which offers some key advantages, as you'll see in these five dazzling installations!
+You can also install any Endless Pools model partially in-ground, which offers some key advantages, as you'll see in these five dazzling installations!

 A partially in-ground pool is the easiest to access.
 With the pool height set around seat level, you can just sit and move your legs over and into the pool.
 You don't need the exterior stairs or decking required by an aboveground pool, and people with mobility impairments appreciate the accessibility lacking in fully in-ground pools.